jshin1/bigram-parser-js/README.md

 # Bigram Parser

-Command line application that takes in a text file as input to project a histogram of the bigrams in the file.
+Command line application that takes in a text file as input to project a histogram of the bigrams and their counts in the file.

 ### Project Stack

 Node.js/JavaScript, Jest

-### Documentation
+### Running the Application

-To run the application, please type the following in your terminal:
+To run the application, please type the following in the command line:
 ```
 node appRunner.js /path/to/your/txt/file
 ```
 For instance, if you have a text file in the root of the app directory named "sample.txt" that includes the text
 ```
 The quick brown fox and the quick blue hare.
 ```
 you will run the app by typing
 ```